 - Censuring.
 While in the middle of talking about an experience, Matthew was told he could speak no further.
 “We don’t talk about that here,” was stated very clearly.
 His remarks were not inappropriate however; he was being censured because no one else in the group had the same shared experience.

 - Exposing.
-Mary shared about her previous abusive relationship confidentially with one person in the group.
+Mary shared her previous abusive relationship confidentially with one person in the group.
 At the next gathering, another person made a stabbing remark that clearly indicated her private information had been exposed to the group without her consent or knowledge.

 - Unappreciative.
 In an effort to connect with the group, Tom decided to offer his help on a project.
 Even though he performed the task well, there was no show of thanks.
 Yet everyone else who worked on the project, even those who did it grudgingly, received appreciation.